KavyaSriArroju/UMBC-DATA606-Capstone/docs/report.md

 |---|---|
 | PJME_MW | Hourly electricity demand measured in megawatts |

-Several additional features were created during feature engineering to improve model performance.
+During the process of feature engineering, additional features were generated with the intention of enhancing the effectiveness of the model.

 ## Time-Based Features